Rescue is only the beginning

-Rescue is just the first step to a life of freedom
+Rescue is just the first step toward a life of freedom

 Read about our latest freedom path victories!